archivesspace/tech-docs/ASTRO/src/content/docs/about/authoring.md

 ```

 :::note[Put images in `src/images`]
-All local images belong in the `src/images` directory.
+All internal images belong in the `src/images` directory.
 The relative path to images from this file is `../../../images`.
 :::

 ## Frontmatter